bitnami/charts/bitnami/jasperreports/README.md

 ### To 8.0.0

-Jasper&reg;eports 7.5.0 includes some new configuration options that are required to be added if you upgrade from previous versions.
-Please check the [official community guide](https://community.jaspersoft.com/documentation/tibco-jasperreports-server-upgrade-guide/v750/upgrading-72-75) to upgrade your previous Jasper&reg;eports installation.
+JasperReports 7.5.0 includes some new configuration options that are required to be added if you upgrade from previous versions.
+Please check the [official community guide](https://community.jaspersoft.com/documentation/tibco-jasperreports-server-upgrade-guide/v750/upgrading-72-75) to upgrade your previous JasperReports installation.

 ### To 7.0.0